Pierre Berdoy

-Pierre Berdoy is a French photographer of architecture, design, still life and beauty.
-Winner of the Niépce Prize in 1967, he collaborated on projects with French magazines such as L’Œil (1960s), Elle (1970s and 1980s), Madame Figaro (1980s) and other publications until the 2000s.
+Pierre Berdoy (31 July 1936 – 3 October 2025) was a French photographer of architecture, design, still life and beauty.
+Winner of the Niépce Prize in 1967, he collaborated on projects with French magazines such as L'ŒIL (1960s), Elle (1970s and 1980s), Madame Figaro (1980s) and other publications until the 2000s.

 He first gained professional recognition in 1967 for a series of pictures entitled The life of a fighting bull (La vie du taureau de combat).
 His still life pictures for magazines then attracted a following during the Back-to-Nature movement of that time.
 Later he would apply graphic rigour to portraits and female bodies which was successfully received in the beauty pages of magazines.

 Biography

-Berdoy was born in Biarritz in 1936.
-In 1959, he obtained a diploma from the Technical School of Photography and Cinema in Paris (ETPC, Ecole Technique de Photographie et de Cinématographie) now the Photography Department of the Ecole Nationale Supérieure Louis-Lumière.
+Berdoy was born in Biarritz in July 1936.
+In 1959, he obtained a diploma from the Technical School of Photography and Cinema in Paris (ETPC, École Technique de Photographie et de Cinématographie) now the Photography Department of the École nationale supérieure Louis-Lumière.

 In 1960 he married Dorine Bertrand, a classmate who graduated in the same year as he did.
-They have a son, Manuel Berdoy, who is currently a specialist in animal behaviour at the University of Oxford.
+They have a son, Manuel Berdoy, a specialist in animal behaviour at the University of Oxford, England.
 During the 12 years of their marriage, Pierre and Dorine Berdoy would also have a rewarding professional partnership.

 Pierre Berdoy started his career by filling orders from architects.
-From 1962 to 1967 he covered many assignments on architecture and interior design, mainly in Europe, for the review L’Œil run by Rosamond and Georges Bernier.
+From 1962 to 1967 he covered many assignments on architecture and interior design, mainly in Europe, for the review L'ŒIL run by Rosamond and Georges Bernier.
 Robert Delpire was the art director.
 Among the missions were the Peter Harnden house in Spain; an apartment designed by André Monpoix in France; the Villa Mairea in Finland designed by Alvar Aalto in 1937; Mr and Mrs Urvater’s house-museum by André Jacqmain in Belgium; York Castle for Yves Vidal in Morocco; the architect André Wogenscky's house in France; other houses decorated by David Nightingale Hicks in the United Kingdom; Mario Praz’s place at the Ricci Palace in Italy, etc.

 In addition to architecture, he photographed young designers’ work such as Djinn seating by Olivier Mourgue, the bridge table by Terence Conran and fabrics by Placide Joliet.
-He immortalised the new Elysée lounges designed by Pierre Paulin and The National Furniture (Mobilier National) for the French President Georges Pompidou.
+He immortalised the new Élysée lounges designed by Pierre Paulin and The National Furniture (Mobilier National) for the French President Georges Pompidou.

 In 1967, Pierre and Dorine Berdoy were awarded the Niépce Prize for two photo essays: